-Source: U.S. Department of Commerce, Bureau of the Census
+Source: U.S. Department of Labor, Bureau of Labor Statistics except 2011, South Carolina Department of Employment and Workforce

 Per Capita Personal Income

 Beaufort County's per capita income has remained above state and national levels from 1996 to 2009.
 The County ranked first in the State in per capita personal income in 2009, the last year for which data is available.
 The per capita personal income in the County, the State and the United States for each of the last five years for which information is available is shown below.